jjonescz/blog/content/posts/clickonce-installer-build-publish-github/index.md

 This post summarizes how one can build a [ClickOnce package](https://learn.microsoft.com/en-us/visualstudio/deployment/quickstart-deploy-using-clickonce-folder?view=vs-2022) automatically in GitHub Actions with publishing to GitHub Pages.

-Assuming you have a WPF application in a GitHub repository.
+Assuming you have a WPF application in a GitHub repository (see list of real [examples using this method](#real-world-examples) below).

 1. First, create publish profile for ClickOnce package locally in Visual Studio (see [Microsoft docs](https://learn.microsoft.com/en-us/visualstudio/deployment/quickstart-deploy-using-clickonce-folder?view=vs-2022)).